-Typically, these are surface-active compounds or their mixtures in a suitable solvent system.
-They are special additives for separatingwater-in-oil or oil-in-water emulsions.
-For this reason, they can be used, inter alia, in the pre-treatment of crude oil, as it usually contains certain amounts of water.
+Usually they are surfactants or surfactant mixtures in a suitable solvent system.
+These are special additives for the separation of water-in-oil or oil-in-water emulsions.
+For this reason, they can be used, among other things, in crude oil pre-treatment, which usually contains certain amounts of water.

-Demulsifiers work fast and efficiently.
-They reduce the intermolecular forces of fragmented water droplets by modifying the surface tension and polarizing the charges at the phase boundary.
-The demulsifier particles come into contact with the surface of the emulsified water droplet and the surrounding oil layer.
-The demulsifier then destroys the surface layer between the oil phase and the water, causing the water molecules to combine and gravitationally fall to the bottom of the tank.
-Then, the water droplets form a layer, making it easier to separate the water and oil phases from each other.
-The demulsifier will deliver the expected results when its particles reach all points of contact between water and oil.
-Demulsifiers should be soluble in water or solvent, which is their carrier.
-In addition, they should be effective over a wide range of pH and temperature and resistant to oxidizing and reducing agents.
-Demulsifiers have been used in the pulp and paper industry, metalworking, tanning, textile industry and oil industry.
+Demulsifiers work quickly and efficiently.
+They reduce the intermolecular forces of separated water droplets by modifying the surface tension and polarizing interfacial charge.
+Demulsifier molecules contact the surface of the emulsified water droplet and the surrounding oil layer.
+Then demulsifier destroys the surface layer between the oil phase and the water phase, which causes the water molecules to join and gravitate towards the bottom of the tank.
+Then the water droplets combined form a layer, making it easier to separate the water and oil phases from each other.
+Demulsifier will produce the expected results when its molecules reach all the water-oil points of contact.
+Demulsifiers should be soluble in water or a carrier solvent.
+In addition, they shall be effective over a wide range of pH and temperature ranges and shall be resistant to oxidising and reducing agents.

 By continuing to use our website, you are agreeing to the placement of cookies or similar technologies on your device for functional, statistical and marketing purposes.
 You can modify or withdraw your consent at any time in your browser settings.
 Learn more